What is the difference between the Master of Management program and the MBA program?

 Will I stay with the same group of people throughout the program?

 The Master of Management is a cohort program, which means that you will remain with the same group of individuals throughout the 10-month program.

 How many students will be in my cohort?

-A typical cohort will be between 30 and 45 students.
+A typical cohort will have up to 60 students.